Who’s eligible to apply for a DURF Grant?

 Speaking of the letter of support.
 My mentor has never written a letter for the DURF program.
 They’re wondering what, exactly, the mentor assessment entails.
 Is it just a letter of recommendation?
 Are there requirements as far as the content and/or length?
 Are there specific things that must be addressed?

 The mentor assessment is more or less just a letter of recommendation focused on your (the student’s) project and their ability to successfully complete said project.
-The committee does, though, provide a series of prompts to mentors as guidance and to help them be sure they’re addressing the most important issues.
-Some mentors choose to answer these prompts one by one in a non-narrative form.
+The committee has, though, provided the prompts below as guidance for mentors and to help mentors be sure they’re addressing the most important issues for the selection committee.
+Mentors may choose to answer these prompts one by one in a non-narrative form.
 That’s fine.
 Most, though, address these points (which are interconnected) in a more traditional letter form.
 There’s no minimum or maximum length requirement.
-Really, the committee is most concerned with seeing students have the necessary support to successfully complete their proposed project.
-These are the prompts provided to mentors when they go to submit their letter of support:
+Really, the committee is most concerned with seeing that students have the necessary support to successfully complete their proposed project:

 - How did the student identify you to serve as his or her project mentor?